EricZinda/docsproto/devhowto/devhowtoMRS.md

 A `qeq` constraint always relates an `h` argument of one predication, called a "hole", to the handle (`LBL:`) of another predication.
 It states that the handle must be a direct or eventual child of the hole in the tree and, if not direct, the only things between the hole and the handle can be quantifiers.
 Said a different way:

-> A qeq constraint of "X qeq Y" says that the direct path from X to Y must only contain quantifiers.
+> A qeq constraint of "X qeq Y" says that the direct path from X to Y must only contain quantifiers (except for the final predication).

 As we work through [fully resolving the MRS into a tree](ResolvingTheMRSTree), we'll see more description and examples of how the `HCONS` section is used.